How to host the perfect garden party

 Get all the help you need with the final touches to your garden party prep, from thinking of outdoor party games for adults, to setting the outdoor table.
 We’ve put together all our ideas for the best soiree of the summer.

 Make your garden look extra spectacular and full of colour by doing some last-minute planting and gardening.
 Put on your gardening gloves and pull out any unwanted weeds from your beds and borders.
 Use a weed killer to stop them from coming back.
 Deadhead any faded flowers – this will mean your plants can spend more energy on producing new blooms.
-Fill your flowerbeds with stunning bedding plants and shrubs - we think the beautiful Jubilee rose would look gorgeous in your garden.
-Alternatively, why not plant a bright and colourful mix of red, white, and blue with our Cool Britannia selection of bedding plants - available in store.
+Fill your flowerbeds with stunning bedding plants and shrubs.
 If you’ve got a herb garden, snip some sprigs of mint to garnish your cocktails or mocktails, and some basil or thyme to add extra flavour to your garden party feast.

 Now is the time to make sure your garden is decorated to the nines.
 Turn your garden into your own mini festival with a spectacular show of colourful decorations and accessories.
-Are you having a jubilee party?
-Why not hang some Union Jack bunting and red, white, and blue ribbons.
-If you can’t get your hands on any Union Jack bunting, you could make your own Jubilee bunting with some red, white, and blue paper or card.
+Why not hang bunting?
+You could get creative and make your own bunting with some spare paper or card.
 Just cut them into triangles and hang from some string – voila!
 Adorn your garden with paper lanterns, outdoor string lights, and other stylish party accessories for a beautifully decorated garden.

 Garden party activities for adults and kids